 Occasionally I end up traveling.

-I am currently employed by CBS Interactive as a Developer working on CBSNews.com.
+I am currently employed by CBS Interactive (part of ViacomCBS) as a developer working on CBSNews.com.
 The views expressed in this blog are mine alone, and do not represent the views of CBS Interactive, or ViacomCBS.

-I’m also working on many projects though a few more prominent things stand out:
+I’m also working on a few side projects though a few more prominent things stand out:

 I wrote SafePasswd.com in 2006 as an experiment to make passwords that are easier to remember so that you can have unique passwords for different things.
 So far it’s worked rather well and it’s recommended by many people.